-One of the most common questions asked by women who want breast implants is, “How long do they last?”
+One of the most common questions asked by women who want breast implants is, “How long does a breast augmentation last?”

-What Reasons Might Cause Me to Need Breast Revision?
+What Reasons Might Cause Me to Need a Breast Revision?

 New implants are strong enough to withstand the pressure of daily activities.

 Much like the personalized nature of the breast augmentation process, breast revisions are uniquely designed according to each patient’s needs.

 - Breast Implant removal and exchange: Performed when an implant ruptures, this technique allows you to adjust the size, type, and shape.
 The damaged or unwanted implant is removed.
 And a new, healthy implant is replaced during the same procedure

 - Breast Implant removal: Permanent implant removal without replacement eliminates the unwanted or damaged implant before the breast pocket is tightened.
 This technique is sometimes performed alongside breast lift surgery to elevate sagging breasts.

 - Breast Implant placement: This technique is performed when there is dissatisfaction with the implant location (below the muscle vs. over the muscle).
 The implant is removed and repositioned to the desired area.

 - Breast Capsulectomy: In response to capsular contracture or other implant complications, capsulectomy removes the thickened capsule to improve the appearance of the breasts.

 - En bloc capsulectomy: En bloc capsulectomy is a form of capsulectomy that removes the implant and the surrounding capsule in one piece.
 This is particularly important when the implant has ruptured.